Alex-Cannon/go-paint-or-go-home/README.md

 6. We will review the pull request

 # Technologies
-This app was bootstrapped with Create React App.

 * Front End

-React, Typescript, GraphQL, HTML, Sass, Jest
+React, Typescript, GraphQL, HTML, CSS, Sass, Jest

 * Back End

 NodeJS, Express, Mongoose, MongoDB

+This app was bootstrapped with Create React App.